WelfzTwingoFurs/WegTek3D/README.md

 -Configurable draw distance, fading options;

 Imperfections:
+-No in-game options (settings all in editor);
+-No sprite objects;
+-No floors;
 -1 texture tilemap at a time;
--No floors;
--No sprite objects;
 -View distortion on movement;
 -Line spacing is imprecise;
 -Wall textures get fuzzy if near position 0,0;